003random/003Recon/README.md

 14. Do a nmap service scan

 All out will get saved in a folder named by the domain, in the output folder.
-In here it will create files with the discovered content.
+In this folder it will create files with the discovered content.

 #
 *Created by [003random](http://hackerone.com/003random) - [@003random](https://twitter.com/rub003) - [003random.com](https://poc-server.com/blog/)*